upenn-libraries/sdbmss/README.md

   GRANT ALL PRIVILEGES ON *.* TO 'sdbm'@'localhost';
   FLUSH PRIVILEGES
   ```

+  The application is comprised of several processes you'll need to
+  run.
+Using 'screen' is helpful here.

 * Set environment variables in your .bashrc file (or similar shell
   init file).
 Generate values for the secret keys by running "bundle